cyclejs/cyclejs/dom/README.md

 - `container: String|HTMLElement` the DOM selector for the element (or the element itself) to contain the rendering of the VTrees.
-- `options: DOMDriverOptions` an object with two optional fields: `transposition: boolean` enables/disables transposition of inner streams in the virtual DOM tree, `modules: array` contains additional Snabbdom modules.
+- `options: DOMDriverOptions` an object with two optional fields: `transposition: boolean` enables/disables transposition of inner streams in the virtual DOM tree, `modules: array` overrides the default Snabbdom modules.

 #### Return: